Apprenticeship in Five-Element Acupuncture

 Food and beverage - 2,190.00€ (Euros) – breakfast, lunch, dinner for the entire course (Levels 1,2,3) including arrival night dinner and final day breakfast - prepared and served by our in-house catering team.

-Accommodation – 2,535.00€ (Euros) – accommodation in the house (39 nights) (based on shared occupancy –including weekly change of bedding, room cleaning and weekly laundry service.
+Accommodation - 2,535.00€ (Euros) -accommodation in the house (39 nights) (based on shared occupancy –including weekly change of bedding, room cleaning and mid-stay laundry service.

 The house was totally refurbished in 2016 and has been designed to comfortably accommodate you during your stay.
 It provides a stimulating and pleasing environment in which to commit yourself to intense study and great fun!
 We highly recommend you stay in the house but should you wish to find your own accommodation we can assist you with local hotels and short-term rentals.
 We do however require that you have meals 'in-house' (cost as above) as these informal discussion times are important for the "full-immersion” nature of study.
 Please be aware that we have two (very friendly) dogs that live inside the house.